zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 1. In the file system table displayed, click on the file system name to display the file system window.
 1. Under *Object Storage Targets*, click **+ Create new OST**.
 1. Each available target device is displayed, with its Capacity, Type, HA-status, and server pair, if configured.
 Select the OST or OSTs to be added and click **OK**.
 The new OSTs will be displayed in the table of OSTs for the file system.
-**Note:** Manager for Lustre\* software will automatically assign OST indices in a distributed fashion across servers to permit striping.
+**Note:** Intel® Manager for Lustre* software will automatically assign OST indices in a distributed fashion across servers to permit striping.

 [Top of page](#5.0)